thycotic/privman-docs/admin/actions/index.md

 * Background Color
 * Text Style.

-By default the background is black.
+By default the background and foreground colors will be based on the user's terminal configuration settings.
+You can use __Text Style | Reset__ to reset to defaults at any point.

 The text color can be changed and any color/style customization applies to all text after the specific ANSI control character has been inserted.